 Impact

-The Linux kernel Data Lock Manager module accepts a length value sent in network–originated messages without validating it against the defined maximum.
-When the length surpasses DLM_RESNAME_MAXLEN, the kernel performs an out‑of‑bounds write while searching the RSB tree, which creates a classic buffer overflow that can corrupt kernel memory.
-Depending on how the kernel code is structured, this memory corruption could allow an attacker to execute arbitrary code with kernel privileges.
+The Linux kernel Data Lock Manager module accepts a length value sent in network‑originated messages without validating it against the defined maximum.
+When the length surpasses DLM_RESNAME_MAXLEN, the kernel performs an out‑of‑bounds write while searching the RSB tree, creating a classic buffer overflow that can corrupt kernel memory.
+This represents a buffer overrun flaw (CWE‑130) combined with uncontrolled memory access (CWE‑787).
+Depending on kernel structure, such memory corruption could allow an attacker to execute arbitrary code with kernel privileges.
+The likely attack vector is remote via the DLM network service, as the vulnerability is triggered by crafted network messages.

 Affected Systems